Causal Collaborative Filtering: The Proposed Framework

 where $\omega$ is a parameter controlling the weight of the constraint.

-While for reasoning in continuous space, we relax the constraint for optimization similarly.
+While for continuous space, we process the constraint similarly.
 The difference is that the parameter $\epsilon_2$ in Eq.\eqref{eq:continuous} is used to restrict the distance between counterfactual histories and the real history.
-This can be controlled during the sampling and selection process of the counterfactual histories in the latent embedding space, which we will introduce in the experiments.
-We write the relaxed objective as:

-Still, we apply Monte Carlo integration to get the numerical integration value through random samples.
+We still apply Monte Carlo sampling for integration calculation.
+The counterfactual constrained learning framework is flexible and can be applied on many base recommender algorithms $g$, which we will show in the experiments.